r-renato/ha-card-weather-conditions/README.md

 ### **1.3 `hourly_forecasts` Object Schema**
 This object defines the structure for hourly weather forecast data.
 All fields are optional and do not have default values.
+Each forecast element (such as `temperature`, `condition`, `precipitation probability`, etc.) must be represented as a Home Assistant entity (e.g., sensor) that includes the following attributes:

+- `datetime`: the timestamp indicating the forecast reference time, in ISO 8601 format, for example: <code>2025-06-12T22:00:00+00:00</code>

+- `unit_of_measurement`: the unit of measure for the forecasted value (e.g., "`°C`", "`mm`", "`%`"), which must be exposed as an attribute of the sensor.

+These attributes are essential to ensure accurate time alignment and proper rendering of the forecast data.

 | **Name**                    | **Type**     | **Required** | **Default** | **Description**                                                               |
 | --------------------------- | ------------ | ------------ | ----------- | ----------------------------------------------------------------------------- |
 | `condition`                 | `iTimeSlots` | No           | —           | Object containing the weather condition icons or states for each hourly slot. |